Azure/azure-iot-middleware-freertos/docs/aws_freertos_port.md

 ### Telemetry

 Standard MQTT telemetry capability.
-Send messages with a payload to a service-determined topic.
+Send messages with a payload to a pre-determined topic.
 Custom topics are not available at this time.
 [Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c).

 ### Cloud to Device Messages

 Essentially telemetry in the reverse direction.
-The cloud can send messages on a pre-set MQTT topic for the device to process.
+The cloud can send messages on a pre-determined MQTT topic for the device to process.
 [Details for this feature can be found here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-c2d).

 ### Commands